AbhipsaKar/casa0018/Assessment/Projects/Final Project/README.md

 Arduino sketch for Arduino Nano 33 BLE: https://github.com/AbhipsaKar/casa0018/blob/main/Assessment/Projects/Final%20Project/fire_detector.ino

 ## Project overview
-Over 18 million hectares were destroyed in the infamous Australia bushfires in 2019 to 2020 alone.
+Over 18 million hectares were destroyed in the infamous Australia bushfires in 2019 to 2020 alone( Sorri, 2021).
 Owing to the presence of kindling in the forests, a small fire quickly spreads destroying all flora and fauna in its path.
-Countries have utilised various setups to detect these fires ranging from drones, satellites, cameras to manned fire towers.
+Countries have utilised various setups to detect these fires ranging from drones, satellites, cameras to manned fire towers(Knaus,2020).
 Croatia, a country constantly affected by wildfires is now setting up video surveillance networks to detect these forest fires before they become uncontrollable.
-However, a major issue in the existing systems is the fact that the video footage from these systems must be reviewed manually which could result in a delay in the fire detection.
+However, a major issue in the existing systems is the fact that the video footage from these systems must be reviewed manually which could result in a delay in the fire detection( Sorri, 2021).
-Additionally, as forest fires usually occur in uninhabited areas,
+Additionally, as forest fires usually occur in uninhabited areas, it takes more time for the fire to be detected and handled.
+Temperature or satellite based fire alerts are often inadequate because they can only detect the fire once it becomes big.

 It would , therefore, be beneficial to add an additional deep learning unit to the exisiting video surveillance networks that could send an alert to the nearest Fire station as soon as it detects a fire.
 The idea of the system is to ultimately have a GPS enabled PTZ camera at each node which is Wifi enabled to send a fire alert to MQTT.
 The fire stations, which would have subscribed to the MQTT topic would get an alert from a camera node as soon as it detects fire, along with its gps coordinates.